Symplectic toric stratified spaces with isolated singularities: Conical symplectic toric bundles

-\begin{rem} As in the case of $\stss_\psi$ (see Remark ~\ref{r:psheaf}), we have a presheaf of groupoids $\cstb_\psi:\open(W)^{op}\to \gpoids$.
-Open subsets $U$ of $W$ not containing singularities renders the extra conditions of Definition ~\ref{d:cstb} empty and here $\cstb_\psi(U)$ and $\stb_{\psi|_{\reg{W}}}(U)$ (the category of symplectic toric bundles over $U$, see Definition ~\ref{d:stb}) agree.
-This is the content of the functor $\iota$ and the lemma below.
+\begin{rem} As in the case of $\stss_\psi$ (see Remark \ref{r:stssapsheaf}), we have a presheaf of groupoids $\cstb_\psi:\op{\open(W)} \to \gpoid$.
+Open subsets $U$ of $W$ not containing singularities renders the extra conditions of Definition \ref{d:cstb} empty and here $\cstb_\psi(U)$ and $\stb_{\psi|_{\reg{W}}}(U)$ (the presheaf of symplectic toric principal $G$-bundles, see Definition \ref{d:stb}) agree.

-In fact, $\cstb_\psi$ is a stack over $W$.
-As the proof of this is more or less just a retelling of the proof that the presheaf of principal bundles over a topological space is a stack, we relegate this proof the appendix (Proposition ~\ref{p:cstbastack}). \end{rem}
+In fact, $\cstb_\psi(W)$ is a stack over $W$.
+As the proof of this is more or less just a retelling of the proof that the presheaf of principal bundles over a topological space is a stack, we relegate this proof to the appendix (see Proposition \ref{p:cstbastack}). \end{rem}

-As in the case of symplectic toric stratified spaces (see Lemma ~\ref{l:stsspullbacks}), conical symplectic toric bundles may be pulled back over open embeddings of conical stratified spaces that preserve the respective stratified unimodular local embeddings.
+As in the case of symplectic toric stratified spaces (see Remark \ref{r:stsspullback}), conical symplectic toric bundles may be pulled back in special cases.